why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/install_podman.md

 ### Podman and systemd

-Podman has a fantastic integration with `systemd`.
-I believe at this point the users are even able to run `systemd` **within** a container which makes perfect sense.
-Why would we have to use anything different inside a container than we already got used to outside of a container.
-Anyhow we not covering this, but managing containers with `systemd`.
+Podman has fantastic integration with `systemd`.
+Users are even able to run `systemd` **within** a container which makes perfect sense.
+Why would we have to use anything different inside a container than we already got used to outside of a container?
+Anyhow, we are not covering this, but managing containers with `systemd`.
 As we deploy more and more containers managing them using the Podman cli tool only may quickly become burdensome.
 It is much easier to manage the pods and containers with `systemd` for example to restart, stop, or to start them.
 Using `systemd` will also enable us to utilize `podman auto-update` for updating the containers.

 #### Generating a systemd unit